 Newquay Beaches and Surf

 Newquay's eleven beaches, boasting over seven miles of golden sand, are among some of the best and busiest in the country.
-Defined by stunning variety and consistent, accessible surf and generally within easy walking distance of the town centre, Newquay's beaches make this town a fantastic base for a UK beach holiday, if, that is, you can handle the crowds!
+Defined by stunning variety and consistent, accessible surf and generally within easy walking distance of the town centre, the beaches in Newquay are what make this town a fantastic base for a UK beach holiday, if, that is, you can handle the crowds!
 Formerly a sleepy fishing village and Victorian seaside town, Newquay came to life and international attention in the 1960s when Australian and South African lifeguards arrived to patrol the beaches.
 They brought with them Malibu surfboards and began a transformation which now places Newquay at the epicentre of what can only be called a national surfing craze.
 Welcome to Surf City UK!

 There are four beaches in the town itself, just minutes walk from the centre.
 These are Tolcarne , the Harbour, Towan (often called Town) and Great Western beaches.
 Characterised by accessibility, proximity to facilities and relatively safe and sheltered swimming, these beaches are truly heaving during the summer months.
 Other beaches within (slightly less easy) walking distance include the world famous Fistral, home to Europe's largest surf, skate and music festival, the privately-owned Lusty Glaze, Watergate Bay and Crantock, all renowned surf spots.